 My mother-in-law, in her infinite wisdom, always makes sure to let her grandchildren know that peeling fruit is not a good idea.
-“Don’t be Mr. Peeler the vitamin stealer,” she tells them.
+“Don’t be Mr. Peeler, the vitamin stealer,” she tells them.
 I’ve always liked this sage advice, and now I can give her (and Mother Nature) credit for being well in front of the scientific community on this fact.
-Turns out that apple peels fight cancer!
+It turns out that apple peels fight cancer!
 A 2007 study by Cornell University found that the skins of apples contain nearly a dozen compounds that restrict or kill human cancer cells in laboratory tests.
 Thus, when you peel the skin from fruits and vegetables, you lose a lot of nutrition and important phytochemicals (antioxidants).

 Enjoy & Be Fruitful!